hballington12/pbt/README.md

 - The pbt code uses principles of geometric optics to calculate an approximation for the near-field on the particle surface.
 In order for geometric optics to be valid, the particle size must be much larger than the wavelength of light.

 - A crucial principal of the near-field computation to be familiar with, is the concept of a *parent*.
 A parent is defined as a collection of facets which produce 1 reflected (and possibly one refracted) wave with a single propagation direction in the near-field.
 Each parent is a collection of similar facets in the particle geometry which represent the macroscopic features of the particle.
-In this way, the pbt maintains accuracy even when the length scale of the local surface becomes comparable to, or smaller than the wavelength.
+In this way, the pbt maintains accuracy even when the length scale of the local surface becomes comparable to the wavelength.
 If the user inputs a pre-meshed geometry with the `-cfn` flag, then they should also input an apertures file with the `-afn` flag.
 The pbt is designed to work with a large number of parents, but not huge numbers.
 The length scale of each parent should be large when compared with the wavelength.
 The code has been tested with a few hundred parents, but at this point the near-field computation becomes significantly slower.

 - In order for the far-field mapping to be accurate, the pbt relies on the Fraunhofer approximation, which approximates the total field at an aperture as that of the incident field.
 If the near-field approximation is poor, the far-field mapping tends to become less accurate.
-It is for this reason, that in its current state the pbt code cannot be used for spherical particle geometries, since the propagation of light deviates in this case from a plane wave and therefore the near-field computation loses accuracy.
+For this reason, the current version the pbt code cannot be used for spherical particle geometries, since the propagation of light deviates in this case from a plane wave and therefore the near-field computation loses accuracy.
 In general, this tends to lead to very large scattering cross sections for the beam diffraction contribution.
-This can be rescaled with the `-scaling` flag, but this should be used with caution.
+This can be rescaled with the `-scaling` flag, but should be used with caution.

 ### Far Field Computation